gitbls/sdm/Docs/Disk-Encryption.md

 * You can use `ssh root@hostname` if DNS (not MDNS) on your network is set up correctly for resolving local host names.
 * You will not be able to SSH using ".local" names when initramfs SSH is running; avahi is not running in the initramfs so the system is unknown to MDNS (that's the protocol that is used for ".local")
 * If your local network does not have a properly-configured DNS server (<a href="https://github.com/gitbls/ndm">example</a>), you'll need to use `ssh root@ip.ad.dd.rs`
-* WiFi is not supported for the SSH initramfs connection

 ## Unlocking rootfs with a Yubikey